Outdated or Unsupported Browser Detected

 DWD's website uses the latest technology.
 This makes our site faster and easier to use across all devices.
 Unfortunatley, your browser is out of date and is not supported.
 An update is not required, but it is strongly recommended to improve your browsing experience.
 To update Internet Explorer to Microsoft Edge visit their website.

 Agriculture, Food and Natural Resources (AFNR) pathway involves careers in the planning, implementation, production, management, and processing of agricultural commodities and services.
 This Youth Apprenticeship occupational area focuses on four pathways within the Agriculture, Food, and Natural Resources industry:

 Agricultural duties vary widely from raising plants and livestock to operating large equipment to caring for companion animals.
 Natural Resources jobs involve working directly with the natural environment including air, water, and land.

 Students can choose between four different occupational areas with options to specific pathways.

 Students who work in the Plant Systems pathway study all types of plants and their growth.
 They are the producers of the food, feed, fiber, and landscaping crops meant to support a growing population, while conserving natural resources and maintaining the environment.
-There are four pathways to choose from:
+There are five pathways to choose from: